Gromov hyperbolicity III: an improved geometric characterization and its applications: Introduction

-The class of John domains was initially introduced by F. John in his study of elasticity \cite{Jo} and the name was coined by Martio and Sarvas in \cite{MS}, where they also introduced the class of uniform domains.
-These classes of domains are central in modern geometric function theory in $\mathbb{R}^n$ or more general metric spaces and have wide connections with many other mathematical subjects related to analysis and geometry; see for instance \cite{GM,GO,GePa,Guo-2015,GGGKN-2024,Hajlasz-Koskela-2000,H,Hei-Book-2001,HeKo,HLPW,Martin-1985}.
+The class of John domains was initially introduced by John in his study of elasticity \cite{Jo}, and the name was coined by Martio and Sarvas in \cite{MS}, where they also introduced the class of uniform domains.
+These classes of domains are central in the modern geometric function theory in $\mathbb{R}^n$ or more general metric spaces, and also, they have wide connections with many other mathematical subjects related to analysis and geometry; see, for instance, \cite{GM,GO,GePa,GGGKN-2024,Guo-2015,Hajlasz-Koskela-2000,H,Hei-Book-2001,HeKo,HLPW,Jo81,Martin-1985}.

-The second notion is the class of Gromov hyperbolic spaces introduced by M. Gromov in his celebrated work \cite{Gr1}.
-Recall that \begin{defn} A geodesic metric space $X=(X,d)$ is called \emph{$\delta$-Gromov hyperbolic}, $\delta>0$, if each side of a geodesic triangle in $X$ lies in the $\delta$-neighborhood of the other two sides. \end{defn} Gromov hyperbolicity is a large-scale property, which generalizes the metric properties of classical hyperbolic geometry and of trees, and it turns out to be very useful in geometric group theory and metric geometry \cite{Bonk-Kleiner-2005,BS,Bridson-H-1999,Gr2}.
-For more about Gromov hyperbolicity and its connection to geometric function theory, see for instance \cite{BB2,BB4,BHK,HRWZ-2025,ZHRG-2024}. \begin{defn} Let $(X,d)$ be a metric space and $k$ the quasihyperbolic distance {induced by $d$ }(see Section \ref{subsec 2-0} below for precise definition).
-A domain $\Omega\subsetneq (X,d)$ is called $\delta$-Gromov hyperbolic if the metric space $(\Omega,k)$ is $\delta$-Gromov hyperbolic. \end{defn}
+The second notion is the class of Gromov hyperbolic spaces introduced by Gromov in his celebrated work \cite{Gr1}.
+Recall that \begin{defn} A geodesic metric space $X=(X,d)$ is called \emph{$\delta$-Gromov hyperbolic}, $\delta>0$, if each side of a geodesic triangle in $X$ lies in the $\delta$-neighborhood of the other two sides. \end{defn} The Gromov hyperbolicity is a large-scale property, which generalizes the metric properties of classical hyperbolic geometry and trees, and it turns out to be very useful in geometric group theory and metric geometry \cite{Bonk-Kleiner-2005,BS,Bridson-H-1999,Gr2}.
+For more about the Gromov hyperbolicity and its connection to geometric mapping theory, see, for instance, \cite{BB2,BB4,BHK,Herron-S-Xie-2008,HRWZ-2025,Ntalampekos-K-2025-Duke,Sidler-Wenger-2021,Zhou-R-2022-IJM}.

+To define the class of Gromov hyperbolic domains, we first recall the definition of quasihyperbolic metric, which was initially introduced by Gehring and Palka \cite{GePa} for domains in $\IR^n$, and then, has been extensively studied in \cite{GO}.
+The {\it quasihyperbolic length} of a rectifiable curve $\gamma$ in a proper subdomain $\Omega\subsetneq (X,d)$ is defined as